TezosTaqueria/taqueria/README.md

 #### Initializing an empty Taqueria project
 1. Initialize a new project: `taq init test-project`
 2. Change directories: `cd test-project`
-3. Initialize the project as an NPM project: `npm init -y`
-4. Install the LIGO plugin: `taq install @taqueria/plugin-ligo`
+3. Install the LIGO plugin: `taq install @taqueria/plugin-ligo`
-6. Continue steps 4-5 for each additional plugin you want to install
+4. Continue steps 4-5 for each additional plugin you want to install

 #### Using a Taqueria Project Scaffold
-1. Run the command `taq scaffold https://github.com/ecadlabs/taqueria-scaffold-quickstart test-project`
+1. Run the command `taq scaffold`
 2. Change directories: `cd test-project`
 3. Run the project setup command `npm run setup`
 4. Start the app by running `npm run start`